h2non/toxy/README.md

 ### Why toxy?

 There're some other similar solutions to `toxy` in the market, but most of them don't provide a proper programmatic control and are not easy to hack, configure and/or extend.
-Also, most of the solution are based on TCP stack only, instead of providing more features at HTTP applicacion level protocol.
+Additionally, most of the those solutions are based only on the TCP stack only instead of providing more features to the scope of HTTP applicacion level protocol, like toxy does.

 `toxy` provides a powerful hacking-driven solution with a proper low-level interface and programmatic control with an elegant API and the power, simplicity and fun of node.js.